carsonDB/frameflow/README.md

-# FrameFlow.js
+# FrameFlow
-An audio/video stream processing library for JavaScript world, based on WebAssembly and FFmpeg.
+An audio/video stream processing library for **JavaScript** world, based on WebAssembly and FFmpeg.

+Note: current verison is at **prototype** stage.
+Only web browser examples are tested.
+Nodejs hasn't tested yet.
+And almost everything is under optimization.
+You words will shape the future of FrameFlow.

 ## Simple demo
 Demos are in the `./examples/...`